ByteSliceHQ/deepdish/README.md

 # DeepDish

-Welcome to DeepDish.
-DeepDish allows you to build Next.js apps without integrating a CMS.
+DeepDish enables developers to build web applications without integrating a CMS, allowing content managers to make edits directly on each page.

-DeepDish is built on top of React server components and specifically designed for Next.js.
+Specifically designed for [Next.js](https://nextjs.org/), DeepDish leverages the capabilities of [React Server Components](https://react.dev/reference/rsc/server-components).

-Created by the [ByteSlice](https://byteslice.co) team for devs and marketing teams.
+🍕 Built by the team at [ByteSlice](https://byteslice.co).

 ## Installation